alwinb/reurl/README.md

 A getter that returns a string `'/'` if `url` has an absolute path or `null` otherwise.
-Note that (file) URLs may have a drive, but no root.
+It is possible for file URLs to have a drive, but not a root.

 	new ReUrl ('foo://localhost?q').root
 	// => null